Skaters must notify the Training Committee when they want to be assessed.

 Skater has little to no skating experience/capabilities.

 Skating 101 Bootcamp participation encouraged!
-Also no/low contact and all-level practices.
+Skater may also attend no/low contact and all-level practices.

-Level Up: Graduate Bootcamp, or successfully complete a Level 1 Assessment.
+In order to Level Up: Skater should graduate Bootcamp, or successfully complete a Level 1 Assessment.

 Skater possesses some basic skating capabilities.

 No hitting.
-Forceful pushing after initial contact is made (similar to JRDA Level 2 contact) is allowable.
+Forceful pushing is allowable after initial contact is made (similar to JRDA Level 2 contact).

 Skater is proficient in basic skating skills, and ready to apply more derby skills.

-Full contact (in controlled drill environment).
-Working toward contact in live gameplay scenarios.
+Full contact (in a controlled drill environment) is allowable, while the skater is working toward contact in live gameplay scenarios.

-Level up: Complete a thorough an informal evaluation with the Training Committee.
+In order to Level Up: Complete a thorough an informal evaluation with the Training Committee.

 Excels in basic skating and derby skills/knowledge.

-Cleared as safe to participate in full-contact HRD Scrimmages.
+Skater is cleared as safe for full contact, and to participate in full-contact HRD Scrimmages.
 (Consultation is encouraged before participation in scrimmages with other leagues.)

-Level Up: Complete a thorough an informal evaluation with the Training Committee.
+In order to Level Up: Complete an informal evaluation with the Training Committee.

 Mastered basic skating and derby skills/knowledge.